-I’ve already started working on spring Italy trips for 2013, but I sat down to look at where my clients went in 2012, and created this Top 10 list based on number of hotel nights per trip.
+I’ve already started working on spring Italy trips for 2013, but I sat down to look at where my clients went in 2012, and created this list of top Italy destinations for 2012 based on number of hotel nights per trip.
 There were a few surprises here – for example, this year the Dolomites didn’t make it onto this list.

 My clients spent almost one-fifth of their hotel nights on the Amalfi Coast and in Naples.
 Travelers hiked up Mount Vesuvius, visited the ruins of Pompeii and Paestum, participated in cheese-making at local water buffalo farms, took boat tours of Capri, hiked along the coast, listened to outdoor music at summer festivals, did cooking classes and ceramics classes, hung out at the beach, shopped the bustling city markets of Naples before eating pizza, and of course visited the iconic towns of Sorrento, Positano, Amalfi and Ravello.
 I guess I’m not surprised it’s number 1.